Home > Recording > The best audio interfaces: From bedroom studios to pro setups

 The best audio interfaces: From bedroom studios to pro setups

-Here are three of our favorites that cover different types of production setups.
+Here are our favorites that cover different types of production setups.

 PreSonus Studio 24c Front shot with inputs, control knobs, and LED metering